Official U.S. PlayStation Magazine: Demo discs

 OPM was the first gaming magazine to include a disc that featured playable demos of PlayStation games.
 Beginning with issue one, each magazine came with a disc containing playable PlayStation game demos and non-playable video footage.
 Later, interviews, industry event coverage, and video walkthroughs of games would also be included on the discs.
 Beginning with issue 49 (October 2001), the magazine came with a PlayStation 2 demo disc, though for a time it would still be alternated with original PlayStation demo discs.
 Issues 50, 52, and 54 were the last issues to include demo discs for the original PlayStation.
 All of the demo discs were developed by LifeLike Productions, Inc.

 OPM had released one PlayStation Portable demo, Killzone: Liberation.
 It was available only with the purchase of retail copies rather than subscription issues.
 The magazine was discontinued before making the assumed transition to PlayStation 3 demo discs.

-International editions

-Similar international editions of the magazine exist in Sweden, Finland, the United Kingdom, the Republic of Ireland, Germany, France, Italy, Spain, Belgium, Portugal, Brazil and Australia.
-The Belgian edition is also published in the Netherlands.

-The Australian edition was originally published by Next Media bi-monthly; it eventually became a monthly magazine.
-APC published the magazine after issue 18.
-It is currently published by Derwent Howard and is edited by Narayan Pattison.